mattyoung101/tamara/papers/thesis/pages/chapters/results.typ

     caption: [ Comparison of all results for unmitigated combinatorial circuits ] ) <fig:allunmitigatedcomb>

-These largely result, as expected, in 0% mitigation rate across the board.
-However, there's an interesting spike up to 10% mitigated for the `not_tmr` circuit at exactly two faults.
+As expected, these largely result in 0% mitigation rate across the board.
+However, there's an interesting spike up to 10% mitigated for some circuits at exactly two faults.
 My hypothesis here is that two faults being injected into the circuit can, on occasion, cancel each other out.

 === Analysis <sec:analysis>
 In many of the unprotected voter tests, the results are significantly worse than with the protected voter.